EXPLAINING WHICH SCOOTERS GINGER USE

 To the surprise of Bird and Lime, Ginger was given the first license to rent out e-scooters in the UK after the Mayor of Middlesborough approved the scheme.
 After unlicensed and underage riders gained access, their expansion to other cities was put on hold.
 These hire schemes are great for people who want to use them for legitimate reasons, but many users realise that it makes sense to buy their own electric scooter and thus want to know which e-scooters they have been riding with Ginger.

-Unlike the more established companies Bird and Lime, who now have bespoke scooters, Ginger is using non-folding versions of two popular consumer e-scooter models: the Ninebot-Segway Max G30 and the Ninebot-Segway ES4 (an ES2 with an extra battery).
+Unlike the more established companies Bird and Lime, who now have bespoke scooters, Ginger is using commercial versions (what Segway call "sharing" versions) of two popular consumer e-scooter models: the Ninebot-Segway Max G30 and the (now discontinued) Ninebot-Segway ES4 (an ES2 with an extra battery).
+The commercial versions are called the Segway Max and the Segway Plus.

-The newer Max G30 is based on the Xiaomi M365 Pro (also manufactured by Ninebot), whereas the ES2/4 is more specific to Segway.
-The ES2 is the one with the battery in the stem and thus a shallower base.
-It has been discontinued so retailers are selling the last of the line.
-The G30 was released in late 2019 and has been hard to obtain due to demand that the coronavirus pandemic.
+Interestingly, the Max (whichever version) is itself based on the Xiaomi M365 Pro (also manufactured by Ninebot).
+The Max G30 was released in late 2019 and has been hard to obtain due to demand and the coronavirus pandemic.